percona/pmm-doc/docs/how-to/integrate-platform.md

 ### Set the public address of your PMM server
 1. In PMM, go to **Settings > Advanced Settings**.
-2. Enter your address/hostname or click **Get from browser** to enable your browser to automatically detect and populate this field.
+2. Enter your address/hostname or click **Get from browser** so that your browser automatically detects and populates this field.
 3. Save the changes.

 ## Connect PMM to Percona Platform